 - Ensure the Conveyance Deed is registered once the entire payment has been made

-- For buying a property you need to check Deed of Conveyance, Mutation Certificate (for complete property), Land Registration Status, Sanction Plan, Search Report and Payment Schedule (for under construction).
+- For buying a property you need to check Deed of Conveyance, Mutation Certificate (for the complete property), Land Registration Status, Sanction Plan, Search Report and Payment Schedule (for under construction).
 It is a must that you go through all the documents relating to the origin of the property, chain of Title, Occupancy Certificate, sanctions from various authorities dealing with building plans, fire safety and Completion Certificate and obtain title clearance certificate from a competent lawyer

 - For re-sale property, check demand notice relating to renovation, tax dues, and transfer fees by association or society, latest receipts of payments made towards various out-goings such as water, electricity, ground rent etc.